alexeagleson/nextjs-fullstack-app-template/README.app.md

 Note: please read through Tailwind's extremely good [documentation on this concept](https://tailwindcss.com/docs/reusing-styles) because it discusses how in a lot of cases the `@apply` solution can actually reduce future maintainability, so you just want to make sure it's the right decision first.

-I'm using it here becasue I just want you to be aware of it and how to do it, and secondly they use an example of a global button style as one of the times that it should be used, so I feel confident using it in this example.
+I'm using it here because I just want you to be aware of it and how to do it, and secondly they use an example of a global button style as one of the times that it should be used, so I feel confident using it in this example.

 We just need to remove those repeat button styles and put them into `pages/global.css` and replace with an actual class name like so: